-- Ensure an approach to behaviour management, based on recognising achievement and improving poor behaviours collaboratively. - Safeguard the health, safety and wellbeing of all stakeholders within the Academy, including parents, pupils, staff, external organisations and visitors. - Provide clear expectations with regards to behaviour, the basis of which are the '7 Standards' (see Appendix A).
-These standards identify the expectations of all students. - Clearly define how students are expected to behave, giving clear and accessible information to students about standards expected of them. - Determine behaviour which is unacceptable, including behaviours related to bullying. - Work alongside parents in promoting and developing high standards of behaviour, specifically through collaboration between school and parents through good communication and teamwork. - Ensure that pupils develop high level social skills, which equip them effectively and lead to them making positive contributions within their communities. - To support excellent academic achievement through the diagnosis of problems at an early stage, and the implementation of appropriate strategies for positive intervention. - Define the roles and responsibilities of key Academy staff in regards to the management of behaviour and the implementation of consistent strategies within this. - Provide an effective and rigorous support system which meets the varying needs of all pupils. - Determine how pupils are rewarded for positive behaviours and efforts, as part of an ongoing rewards and recognition strategy which pupils engage in.
+- Safeguard the health, safety and wellbeing of all stakeholders within the academy, including parents, pupils, staff, external organisations and visitors. - Provide clear expectations with regards to behaviour, the basis of which are the '7 Standards' (see Appendix A). - Provide a consistent, common approach to behaviour management. - Clearly define how students are expected to behaviour. - Determine behaviour which is unacceptable, including behaviours related to bullying. - Work alongside parents in promoting and developing high standards of behaviour, specifically through collaboration between school and parents through good communication and teamwork. - Ensure that pupils develop high level social skills, which equip them effectively and lead to our young people making positive contributions to their communities. - To support excellent academic achievement through the diagnosis of problems at an early stage and the implementation of appropriate strategies for positive intervention. - Define the roles and responsibilities of key academy staff in regards to the management of behaviour and the implementation of consistent strategies within this. - Provide an effective and rigorous support systems which meets the varying needs of all pupils. - Determine how pupils are rewarded for positive behaviours and efforts, as part of an ongoing rewards and recognition strategy.